ThomasKur/IntuneDocumentation/README.md

 # Usage

-Download the Template.docx and the DocumentIntune.ps1 file and execute it with PowerShell.exe:
+Download the Template.docx and the DocumentIntune.ps1 file to the same folder and execute the ps1 file with PowerShell.exe:

 ``` powershell